 Confocal immunofluorescence images of islets with insulin (green), and DAPI (blue) adapted from Banerjee et al. Diabetes 2016

 Our group is working to expand the understanding of how hormones regulate pancreatic islets in health and disease.

-Currently, a major focus of the lab is to define the normal adaptations of islets, particularly insulin-producing beta-cells, to the metabolic stress of pregnancy.
+A major focus of the lab is to define the normal physiologic adaptations of islets, particularly insulin-producing beta-cells, to the metabolic stress of pregnancy.
 We hope to use this knowledge to determine how defective adaptation contributes to gestational diabetes (GDM) and future risk of type 2 diabetes in women following pregnancy.

 We anticipate that uncovering mechanisms of gestational beta-cell adaptation will identify novel therapeutic targets to expand functional beta-cell mass and lead to new treatments for of all types of diabetes.